se-edu/learningresources/contents/swift/welcome-to-swift.md

 }
 ```

-Next, we introduce the structs that conform to the protocols above.
+Next, we define the structs that conform to the protocols above.

 ```swift
 // Penguins can't fly ):